 I used Gorilla Glue Construction Adhesive to attach the broken nuts to the black fitting on the solar light.
 I simply squirted it in a plastic tray and dipped the plastic fitting into it and placed the nut on it.

 The housing of the solar lights were metallic, but they didn’t match the chandelier very well, so I taped up the top of the solar lights and used the same metallic spray paint to make them match.
+I think the floor lamp solar light feature is going to come together!!

 The nuts I tried to secure with the Gorilla Glue Construction Adhesive didn’t hold to the plastic when I attempted to thread them onto the stems.